rehypejs/rehype-highlight/readme.md

 ## When should I use this?

-This project is useful when you want to apply syntax highlighting in rehype.
+This project is useful when you want to perform syntax highlighting in rehype.
 One reason to do that is that it typically means the highlighting happens once at build time instead of every time at run time.